folio-org/docs/content/en/docs/Acquisitions/Organizations/_index.md

 2. Select the **trash can icon**.
 The term is removed and is deleted once you save the vendor.

-### EDI information

-EDI (electronic data interchange) information is the information you use when sending or receiving orders or receiving invoices.
-Note: FOLIO and EDI functionality is currently under development and any information you enter in this section is for reference purposes only.

-#### EDI basic

-*   **Vendor EDI code.** The vendor identifier for EDI transactions
-*   **Vendor EDI type.** Select one of the Vendor EDI types, which designates the type of identifier used as the vendor identifier: 014/EAN, 31B/US-SAN, 091/Vendor-assigned, or 092/Customer-assigned.
-*   **Library EDI code.** The library identifier for EDI transactions
-*   **Library EDI type.** Select one of the Library EDI types, which designates the type of identifier used as the library identifier: 014/EAN, 31B/US-SAN, 091/Vendor-assigned, or 092/Customer-assigned.
-*   **Prorate tax.** If the tax is prorated on orders or invoices, select the **Prorate tax** checkbox.
-This indicates that the library expects to prorate summary tax on invoices from the vendor across all invoice lines as a percentage by value.
-*   **Prorate fees.** If fees are prorated on orders or invoices, select the **Prorate fees** checkbox.
-This indicates that the library expects to prorate fees on invoices from the vendor across all invoice lines as a percentage by value.
-*   **EDI naming convention.** The naming convention that sets the expected structure to be used for outgoing FOLIO EDI files, such as the prefix or file extension.
-Example: .edu
-*   **Send account number.** If you send your account number with orders or invoices, select the **Send account number** checkbox.
-If selected, the account number will be required for the PO/POL and output in the EDI order file.
-*   **What messages are expected for this vendor?** If your library expects to send EDI orders to the vendor, select the **Orders** checkbox.
-If your library expects to receive EDI invoices from the vendor, select the **Invoices** checkbox.
-*   **Notes.** Notes about the EDI information for this vendor.

-#### FTP details

-*   **EDI FTP.** Select FTP format in which the library expects to transact with the vendor: SFTP or FTP.
-*   **FTP mode.** Select the transmission mode the library expects to use with the vendor: ASCII or Binary.
-*   **Server address.** The address for the vendor’s FTP server.
-*   **FTP connection mode.** Select the connection mode: Active or Passive.
-*   **Username.** The username for the FTP, if a login username is required for this vendor.
-*   **Password.** The password for the FTP, if a login password is required for this vendor.
-The password is automatically hidden.
-Click **Show** to display the password.
-Click **Hide** to stop displaying the password.
-*   **FTP port.** The FTP port number.
-*   **Order directory.** The subdirectory where orders should be placed, if different from the main FTP directory for this vendor.
-Ex: /directory.
-*   **Invoice directory.** The subdirectory where invoices should be retrieved, if different from the main FTP directory for this vendor.
-Ex: /directory.
-*   **Notes.** Notes about the FTP details for this vendor.

-#### Scheduling

-*   **Schedule EDI.** If you want to schedule the EDI, select the **Schedule EDI** checkbox.
-*   **Date.** Select the date you want to begin the scheduled EDI.
-*   **Time.** Select the time for the scheduled EDI.
-*   **Weekly.** Select the days on which the EDI will run.
-*   **Send to emails.** A comma-separated list of emails to which vendor EDI notifications will be sent.
-Ex: [jane.doe@example.edu](mailto:jane.doe@example.edu), library.staff@example.edu
-*   **Notify all EDI.** If you want to notify the email addresses about any kind of EDI transaction, select the **Notify all EDI** checkbox.
-*   **Notify invoice only**.
-If you want to notify the email addresses about invoices only, select the **Notify invoice only** checkbox.
-*   **Notify error only.** If you want to notify the email addresses only if an EDI error occurs, select the **Notify error only** checkbox.
-*   **Check now.** To verify the EDI connection, click **Check now**.
-Note: This feature is currently in development.
-*   **Notes.** Notes about the EDI schedule.

 ### Accounts